openshift/lvm-operator/docs/design/lvm-operator-manager.md

 ### TopoLVM Controller

 The `topolvmController` reconcile unit is responsible for deploying a single instance of the TopoLVM controller plugin deployment and ensuring that any necessary updates are made to the deployment.
-As part of this process, an init container is used to generate openssl certificates that are utilized by the TopoLVM Controller.
-However, it should be noted that this method will be replaced with the use of cert-manager in the near future.

 ### Topolvm Node and lvmd